WHAT TO EXPECT WITH AN EMERGENCY MANAGEMENT DEGREE

 The higher your level of education, the better your position and salary in the realm of emergency management:

 - Generally, a bachelor’s degree in emergency management or a related field (such as public administration or public safety) is the minimum requirement for most emergency management jobs, especially for those in government and private industry.

 - A master’s degree in emergency management will prepare you for more advanced leadership positions.
 There are also optional certification programs administered by professional agencies such as the International Association of Emergency Managers, which will increase advancement chances as well as salary.

 Here is what you can expect to earn in various fields of emergency management:

-Source: U.S. Bureau of Labor Statistics 2018-19 Occupational Outlook Handbook; O*Net
+Source: U.S. Bureau of Labor Statistics 2018-19 Occupational Employment Statistics; O*Net

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.